voedger/reqmd/README.md

 ## License

 reqmd is released under the Apache 2.0 license.
-See LICENSE.txt
+See [LICENSE.txt](LI)

 ## Acknowledgments

-Inspired by the need for better traceability between requirements and implementation in modern software projects.
+Notation is inspired by [OpenFastTrace](https://github.com/itsallcode/openfasttrace).